Gluten-free is one of the biggest trends in the food industry right now. It can be hard to know what carbs contain gluten and which don’t.

 - Quinoa: A grain crop that contains all essential amino acids.
 It is now being used in many popular plant-based dishes.

-Also, each of these seeds and flours provide their own nutritional value and health benefits which is a win-win situation for you.
+Also, each of these seeds and flours provide its own nutritional value and health benefits which is a win-win situation for you.

 Gluten is everywhere and can be hard to avoid at times.
 However, eating gluten-free is possible!
 It is a myth that carbs are full of gluten.
 Remember to add carbs to your meals to help you stay fuller longer and to help give you the energy that you need to get through your day.